Lovelace: A Rock Musical: Critical reception

 Reception for Lovelace: A Rock Musical has been largely positive.
 The Los Angeles Times chose the rock musical as a "Critics' Choice," and described it as a "candidate for the most original musical since Spring Awakening."
 Times critic David C. Nichols praised Anna Waronker and Charlotte Caffey's "accomplished score", called Ken Sawyer's direction "brilliant," and lauded Katrina Lenk's "vast emotional range" in the role of Linda Lovelace.
 The LA Weekly called Waronker and Caffey's musical "dark and haunting" and described Lenk's lead performance as "sensational."
-Backstage (West) praised the performances of Lenk, Jimmy Swan (Chuck Traynor), and Josh Greene (Harry Reems), but called the musical's story "simplistic."
+Backstage (West) praised the performances of Lenk, Jimmy Swan (Chuck Traynor), and Joshua J. Greene (Harry Reems), but called the musical's story "simplistic."
 Frontiers (magazine) gave the musical a rating of three and a half stars.